slimane-msb/ileInterdite/plan.md

 notes:
-1. on commiting to github: consider putting a keyword (model, view, controller) where the code has been changed
+1. on committing to github: consider putting a keyword (model, view, controller) where the code has been changed
     * exemple : git commit -m "view : submerge the borders && change the zones colors"